erolm-a/colla-framework/README.md

 ## Foreword
 `pyspark` does not seem to work with python 3.8 and higher at the moment.
 It is recommended to download python 3.7.* and then use `pip` to setup the project.

+## Webserver setup

+One needs to:

+- Build the Web Application UI.
+This requires to install node and npm with all the required dependencies for the webapp, run the build and generate a dist folder.

+- Run a webserver for that.
+TODO, but basically it should be Flask serving Vue.js dist as static files.

+- Launch the Flask application